-- Course-based tutors: trained peer tutors engage students in an interactive session to improve students' comprehension of course material and concepts in most general education courses and many upper level courses. - Writing tutors: trained peer tutors provide feedback and guidance to students in all stages of the writing process for all academic disciplines. - Learning Specialists: professional staff meet with students to develop time management skills, improve study and test-taking strategies, and develop reading strategies to help students reach their academic goals. - Continuing Academic Progress and Success (CAPS): students on academic probation meet with an AIM coach to develop the academic skills and strategies necessary to raise their cumulative GPA and achieve prolonged academic success.
+- Course-based tutors: trained peer tutors engage students in an interactive session to improve students' comprehension of course material and concepts in most general education courses and many upper level courses. - Writing tutors: trained peer tutors provide feedback and guidance to students in all stages of the writing process for all academic disciplines. - Learning Specialists: professional staff meet with students to develop time management skills, improve study and test-taking strategies, and develop reading strategies to help students reach their academic goals. - The Academic Improvement Program (AIM): students on academic probation meet with an AIM coach to develop the academic skills and strategies necessary to raise their cumulative GPA and achieve prolonged academic success.

-To learn more about Learning Center programs and services, please stop by the center, call 477-1420, or visit the website at https://www.ship.edu/academics/academics-resources/learning/.
+To learn more about Learning Center programs and services, please stop by the center, call 477-1420, or visit the website at: www.ship.edu/learning.